We hear great questions daily from investors, entrepreneurs, our limited partners and the media. Here are answers to frequently asked questions.

 Our goal is to exit our investments in about four years.
 We discuss exit objectives and strategies up front with entrepreneurs and co-investors, and we review those objectives periodically as the business develops.

 Why is Yaletown’s overall strategy, unique from other firms?

-In Canada and the US Pacific Northwest we have experienced and analyzed a persistent imbalance between the large number of technology companies seeking emerging-growth financing and the amount of capital targeting post-startup companies, especially in Western Canada.
+In Canada and the US Pacific Northwest we have experienced and analyzed a persistent imbalance between the large number of technology companies seeking emerging-growth financing and the amount of capital targeting post-startup companies.
 This emerging-growth financing gap slows development, delays exits and limits how businesses scale.
 Financing this emerging-growth gap is Yaletown’s focus.
 It is how we support innovation by North American entrepreneurs and bring an attractive risk-return opportunity to investors.

 What is Yaletown’s investment focus?